rominalodolo/ScrumMaster/README.md

 1. What is wrong with traditional methods of project managemnt
 2. What is the waterfall model and why it's less flexable than agile
-3. What is agile and how is it different from scrum
+3. What is agile and how is it different from scrum Agile is not an alternative to Scrum but an umbrella term for a set of methodologies and frameworks that share a manifesto and a set of principles.
+     Scrum is one such framework.

    Birth of agile:
    Image of waterfall vs iterative  method of the development process: